The 5 Best Credit Cards For TTC Riders

 Table of Contents

-Since the Toronto Transit Commission (TTC) introduced card taps at the gates on August 15, 2023, commuting in Toronto has evolved.
+Since the Toronto Transit Commission (TTC) introduced card taps at the gates in 2023, commuting in Toronto has evolved.
 But not all cards are created equal, especially when it comes to maximizing benefits for frequent riders.
-Let’s dive into why a credit card might be a superior choice for your TTC travels, and which ones top the list.
+Let’s dive into why a credit card might improve your TTC travels, and which ones top the list.

 Why Consider Credit Over Debit?

-For many riders, using a debit card may not be the most cost-efficient choice unless they’re backed by an unlimited transaction package with their chequing account or they’re banking with an online bank that waives transaction fees.
+For many riders, using a debit card may not be the most cost-efficient choice.
+Of course, that changes if they have an unlimited transaction package with their chequing account.
+The dynamics also evolve if they bank with an online bank that waives transaction fees.

-On the other hand, credit cards not only bypass these transaction fees but also offer an opportunity to accumulate rewards points.
+On the other hand, credit cards bypass these transaction fees and offer an opportunity to accumulate rewards points.
 Furthermore, certain credit cards supercharge these rewards by offering higher payout rates specifically for public transit spending.
 This means each TTC ride isn’t just a commute, but a step towards earning significant rewards or cash back.

-Now, let’s explore the credit cards that offer you the most bang for your buck, especially if you’re a regular TTC user:
+Now, let’s explore the credit cards that offer you the most bang for your buck, especially as a TTC user:

 1. RBC ION+ Visa Card

-The RBC ION+ Visa Card is a boon for TTC riders, offering a robust 3 Avion points for every dollar spent on daily public transit.
-Since Avion Rewards points are worth about 2 cents a piece, the net return for public transit spending on this card is a whopping 6%!
+The RBC ION+ Visa Card offers TTC riders 3 Avion points for every dollar spent on daily public transit.
+Since Avion Rewards points equal 2 cents a piece, the net return for public transit spending is a whopping 6%!
 But it’s not the only advantage of the RBC ION+ Visa Card.

 It provides the same return rate on dining, grocery shopping, rideshares, and even your digital streaming services with triple points.
 And what if you spend on something else?
 You’ll earn a solid 1 Avion point per dollar spent in other categories.